Orsa-O/SQL_email_DB/README.md

 # SQL_email_DB
-Email values (to, from, cc, body, attachments, etc.)
+Email values to be used for Microsoft Exchange Paramaters include: to, from, cc, body, attachments, etc.

+Developed on Oracle SQL Developer